Unexpected Signal Facts & Trivia

 If the intersection ahead is congested, you must NOT proceed even if the light is green.
 Entering would cause gridlock.

-The correct meaning is "You may go if the situation allows."
+The correct meaning is "You may go only if it is safe."

 "Yellow" means "STOP"!

-The basic rule for Yellow is "STOP (Do not proceed beyond the stop line)".
+The basic rule is "STOP (Do not proceed beyond the stop line)".

 Flashing Signals